matrix-org/complement-crypto/README.md

 - [x] EXPECTED FAIL: Alice invites Bob, Alice sends a message, Bob changes their device, then Bob joins.
 Bob should be able to see Alice's message.

 Key backups:
-- [x] RUST ONLY: New device for Alice cannot decrypt previous messages.
+- [x] New device for Alice cannot decrypt previous messages.
 Backups can be made on Alice's first device.
 Alice's new device can download the backup and decrypt the messages.
+Check backups work cross-platform (e.g create on rust, restore on JS and vice versa).
 - [ ] Inputting the wrong recovery key fails to decrypt the backup.

 One-time Keys: